mattia-risiglione/mattia-risiglione.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a researcher at the Dynamic Legged Systems Lab at the Italian Institute of Technology.
-Previously, I received my master's degree from ETH Zurich, where I was advised by Professor Marco Hutter [Academicons](https://scholar.google.ch/citations?user=DO3quJYAAAAJ&hl=en).
+Previously, I received my master's degree from ETH Zurich, where I was advised by Professor [Marco Hutter](https://scholar.google.ch/citations?user=DO3quJYAAAAJ&hl=en).

 I am interested in building intelligent robot agents that can perform useful tasks in diverse real world settings.
 My research intersects model-based and data-driven techniques for robots acquiring new skills.